dazz/puppet-boxes/README.md

 ### Packing the first box

+**Linux:** There is a bug that the VM 'remembers' the previously set mac-address of VM.
+So when you reuse or copy it, it still knows it's cpoied.
+See fix [here](https://github.com/dazz/puppet-boxes#networking).

 When the vagrant comes back with finished setting up the BASE BOX you stop the vm with

         vagrant halt

-Run following to export the vm as base box for the next iteration, the SETUP BOX
+Run following to package the vm as box.
+Vagrant will package the vm as a box and put it into the directory that xou are in.

-        mkdir -R ~/Development/puppet_boxes
         vagrant package basebox --output basebox.box

-*Tip:* (add `*.box` to your .gitignore)
+**Tip:** (add `*.box` to your .gitignore)
-Vagrant will package the vm as a box

 ### Adding first box as a base box